 Not everyone goes as gaga for gorgonzola as I do, so if you’re more of a ranch fan when it comes to wings, I won’t hold it against you if you want to swap in something else in exchange for the blue cheese.

 To give this dish a garlicky ranch flair, amp up the seasoning blend with dried parsley, dill, chives, and onion flakes, and swirl some buttermilk in when you add the scallions.

 Let’s get spicy!
 Fire up your night more bold Buffalo creations like these:

 What’s the wackiest way you’ve ever dug into a buttery Buffalo sauce?
 Splattered onto pizza?
 As a landing zone for curly fries?
 Share your spicy adventures in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.

 Photos by Fanny Slater, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on December 7, 2010.
-Last updated: January 15, 2020 at 17:03 pm.
+Last updated January 13, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.